 If a tool has no natural breaks in the surface under 6 square feet, we suggest breaking it into sections.
 Overlap these adjoining sections as little as possible while still providing coverage.
 This overlap can be blended into an even surface in the Leveling / Buffing step of the application process.

 Carbon Coat sets quickly and has a working time of 1 to 5 minutes for each layer of application, depending on local humidity and temperature, before coating begins to cure.
 You will need to allow Carbon Coat to cure for 60 minutes, before applying subsequent layers, depending on temperature and humidity.

-Please discard any used applicator pads.
-Once dried, the material is of course extremely hard, and has many grinding edges when dried into the microfiber applicator.
+Please discard any used Carbon Method Coating Cloths.
+Once dried, the material is of course extremely hard, and has many grinding edges when dried into the coating cloth.
 This makes it a real risk for scratching any surfaces it's accidentally applied to, and just isn't worth the risk.
-Once the material has dried in the applicator, simply discard it and use another.
+Once the material has dried in the coating cloth, simply discard it and use another.